Click “View” and check “Work on this Page (All Changes)”

 Inside (under) the container is a link to “Click to insert new element” which will take you to your list of possible elements.

-There are a few additional elements (such as a simple form) which can be turned on for you after additional training.
+You may not see all of these.
+There are some elements (such as a simple form) which need to be turned on for you after additional training.

 You will use the Text Elements: Formatted Text Block (without header) almost all of the time - even for images.